 Blendtec has three pitcher options including their 64-ounce FourSide and 90-ounce (total volume) WildSide pitchers.
 A compact Twister Jar is specially designed to quickly grind grains and make nut butters in about a minute.

 The standard 64-ounce Vitamix pitcher is a perfect all around blender pitcher that makes everything, well, perfectly.
 The Vitamix tamper tool adds to the versatility and speed at which you can blend.
 The tamper is not even needed when blending green smoothies in the new G-Series pitchers.

-Interface – Buttons vs. Dials: The Vitamix features a switch and dial interface giving you precise, manual control of your blending.
+Most Vitamix blenders feature a switch and dial interface giving you precise, manual control of your blending.
 While switches and dials might be harder to clean than buttons, I enjoy the complete control I have over my blends that I get with my Vitamix.

-Blendtec does not have a tamper attachment but instead boasts a square-pitcher and unique straight-blade design which they say makes a tamper unnecessary.
-I have found this to be true when using the larger Blendtec WildSide pitcher.
+Blendtec does not have a tamper tool but instead boasts a square-pitcher and unique straight-blade design which they say makes a tamper unnecessary.
+I have found this to be true only when using the larger Blendtec WildSide pitcher.
 I’m amazed at how I can pack the pitcher full of fruit and greens, then hit the smoothie button and in 30 seconds have a rich, creamy smoothie.

 I’ve often wished that Blendtec made a tamper for the standard Blendtec FourSide pitcher.
 I usually need to hit the “pulse” button a couple times before running the smoothie cycle.
 Depending on how full I fill the pitcher or what my greens to fruit ratio is, I might have to stop the blend and push the greens down with a spoon or give the pitcher a shake after I hit “pulse” a couple times and before I run the smoothie cycle.
 It can be a little frustrating.